-All of the RouteAbout models described in this SPD have at least one T1/EI serial interface.
-The serial interface supports the PPP, Proteon Serial Line, SDLC, X.25 LAPB, and Frame Relay data links.
+All of the RouteAbout models described in this SPD have at least one T1/E1 serial interface.
+The serial interface supports the PPP, SDLC, X.25 LAPB, and Frame Relay data links.
 The X.25 and Frame Relay public network services are supported.
-V.25 bis is supported for dial backup and bandwidth on demand.
+V.25 bis and DTR dialing are supported for dial backup and bandwidth on demand.
 The Bandwidth Reservation System allocates the WAN bandwidth to classes of traffic, prioritizes traffic within each class, and provides MAC filtering.

 The RouteAbout Central EI has 12 Basic Rate ISDN interfaces for fanning in remote sites, and the RouteAbout Access EI has a single Basic Rate ISDN interface.
-This interface can serve as a backup for WAN restoral when the T1/E1 serial line fails, supporting multiprotocol bridging and routing.
+The RouteAbout Central EP has two Primary Rate ISDN Interfaces.
+The ISDN interface can serve as a backup for WAN restoral when the T1/E1 serial line fails, supporting multiprotocol bridging and routing.
 The B channels are available when additional bandwidth is needed to supplement a leased line or ISDN connection.
-The Basic Rate ISDN interface also supports dial on demand for TCP/IP and Novell IPX routing, as well as OSI static routing.
-Multilink PPP aggregates ISDN B channels and serial lines into higher bandwidth channels.
+The ISDN interface also supports dial on demand for TCP/IP and Novell IPX routing, as well as OSI static routing.
+Multilink PPP aggregates ISDN B channels, dialup lines, and leased lines into higher bandwidth channels.
 IPX spoofing reduces the amount of acknowledgement traffic that traverses the WAN, and triggered RIP reduces the number of routing update messages.

 Distributed Routing Software is factory installed in the flash memory of the Router.
 Updates and reloads can be performed from a load host using the BOOTP/TFTP protocol.
 Configuration and management are through the Router command line interface, either locally or remotely via Telnet.
 There is also a graphical Router Configurator tool for preparing configuration files.
 SNMP Gets and Traps are supported for monitoring, while Sets are available for enabling and disabling the Router interfaces.
 The Event Logging System (ELS) logs event and error messages for analysis of failures.
-The Digital Trace Facility (DTF) facilitates debugging network problems.
-Several graphical tools are available as part of the clearVISN product set, including MultiChassis Manager for DEChub 900 configuration and Router Manager for monitoring performance, tracing network paths, and generating reports.
+The DIGITAL Trace Facility (DTF) facilitates debugging network problems.
+Several graphical tools are available as part of the clearVISN product set, including MultiChassis Manager for DEChub 900 configuration and Intranet Manager for monitoring performance, tracing network paths, and generating reports.
+The Telesavings Monitor gauges the effect of telesavings controls for the router as a whole or for individual circuits.